Bunkai9448/VWF_Calculator/README.md

 Sample.png: This is an example image of the tool running.

-VWF_Calculator.py: This is the script (tool) thst you will run to launch the tool.
+VWF_Calculator.py: This is the script that you will run to launch the tool.

 ## How to use
 TO-DO